AutoML-Agent: A Multi-Agent LLM Framework for Full-Pipeline AutoML: Experiments

 \subsection{Main Results}

-We report the average scores from five independent runs for all evaluation metrics in Figure~\ref{figure:main_results}.

-\paragraph{Success Rate} Figure \ref{figure:main_results}(left) and Table \ref{table:results_sr} present the results for the SR metric.
+We report the average scores from five independent runs for all evaluation metrics in \autoref{figure:main_results}. \paragraph{Success Rate} Figure \ref{figure:main_results}(left) and Table \ref{table:results_sr} present the results for the SR metric.
 For the constraint-free cases, which can be considered easier tasks, all methods have higher SR than ones in the constraint-aware setting.
-Notably, \algname{} also consistently outperforms the baselines in the constraint-aware setting, achieving an average SR of 87.1\%, which underscores the effectiveness of the proposed framework.
+Notably, \algname{} also consistently outperforms the baselines in the constraint-aware setting, achieving an average SR of 87.1\%, which underscores the effectiveness of our framework.
 We conjecture that the knowledge retrieved during the planning process helps the agents identify which areas to focus on in order to meet the given constraints.
-Regarding DS-Agent, although we use the provided example cases for the relevant tasks, DS-Agent appears to fail on certain tasks due to its heavy reliance on curated case banks and the inclusion of partially completed code, which is unavailable in our setting.
+Regarding DS-Agent, although we use the provided example cases for the relevant tasks, it appears to fail on certain tasks due to its heavy reliance on curated case banks and the inclusion of partially completed code, which is unavailable in our setting.

 \paragraph{Downstream Performance} We present the performance comparison between the successfully built models in Figure \ref{figure:main_results}(center) and Table \ref{table:results_nps}.
 To ensure meaningful results and to examine how the performance of LLM-generated models compares to state-of-the-art AutoML techniques and manual ML pipelines crafted by experienced experts, we select top-performing models by evaluating results reported in Papers with Code benchmarks and Kaggle notebooks for the same tasks and datasets, where applicable, as the Human Models baselines.
 From the results, we can observe that \algname{} significantly outperforms other agents, including Human Models, in the NPS metric.
 In particular, \algname{} achieves the best performance across all tasks under the constraint-aware setting.
 These findings highlight the superiority of \algname{} in adapting to various scenarios, attributed to the retrieval-augmented planning\,(RAP) strategy.
 This approach enables agents to discover effective pipelines for given constraints.
 These empirical observations substantiate the efficacy of the proposed RAP, providing up-to-date solutions for various tasks.